1989 Auburn Tigers football team: Mississippi State

 On his 22nd birthday, James Joseph gutted the Bulldog defense for 172 yards on a hefty 35 carries.
 Auburn played ball control for most of the afternoon, calling mostly running plays and only passing 14 times.
 Slack scored on a bootleg in the 3rd quarter and Joseph plunged in from 1-yard out to put it away in the 4th as the Tigers held on to a 14-0 homecoming win.

 Florida

-Few moments in Jordan-Hare history have been as thrilling as Auburn's 10-7 win in 1989 over the Florida Gators.
-The Tiger offense had sputtered for most of the night but still found themselves in the game late, down 7-3, due to a heroic effort from the Auburn defense.
-The nation's leading rusher, Emmitt Smith, was held to just 86 yards and the visitors could only mustered 7 points.
-It still looked like it was going to be enough when Auburn was faced with a 4th down and 11 on the Florida 25 with 0:26 left in the game.
-That's when quarterback Reggie Slack hit wide receiver Shane Wasden in the right corner of the end zone to take a 10-7 lead and keep Auburn's SEC title hopes alive.
-Linebacker Quentin Riggins was awarded National Defensive Player of the Week for his 23-tackle performance.
+Auburn defeated the Florida Gators 10–7 at Jordan–Hare Stadium in 1989.
+Auburn’s offense struggled for much of the game, while its defense limited Florida’s scoring opportunities and held leading rusher Emmitt Smith to 86 yards.
+Trailing 7–3 late in the fourth quarter, Auburn faced fourth-and-11 at the Florida 25-yard line with 26 seconds remaining.
+Quarterback Reggie Slack completed a touchdown pass to wide receiver Shane Wasden to give Auburn the lead.
+Linebacker Quentin Riggins recorded 23 tackles and was named National Defensive Player of the Week.